 The reviewer also implied that humans respond just like lab rats and can be treated as such.
 Notice that the above graphic conflated rodent and human behaviors.
 Further examples of this inappropriate merger of behaviors are in the Conclusion section.

-What may be a more promising research approach to human treatments of the epigenetic effects of stress now that it’s 2017?
+What may be a more promising research approach to human treatments of the epigenetic effects of stress?
 I pointed out in The current paradigm of child abuse limits pre-childhood causal research: